 US Proton is incorporated in the State of Delaware, U.S.A. in 2011.
 The entity is subject to U.S. Federal Income Tax (graduated income tax rate up to 35%) on its taxable income under the current laws of the United States of America.
 The Company's activities are located solely in the state of Texas; therefore only the Federal Income tax of 35% is applied as there is no income sourced to Delaware for income tax purposes.
-The Texas sourced passthrough income from investments is taxed at the partner level.
+The Texas sourced pass through income from investments is taxed at the partner level.
 CMS (USA) is incorporated in the State of Texas, U.S.A. in 2013 and does not conduct any substantive operations of its own.
-No provision for Texas profits tax has been made in the consolidated financial statements as the Company has no assessable profits for the year ended December 31, 2013.
+RMB1,246(US\$201) profits tax has been made for US Proton for the year ended December 31, 2014.